neatlogic/neatlogic-cmdb/README.en.md

 ## about

-neatlogic-cmdb is a configuration management module, with neatlogic-autoexec can realize automatic discovery and collection, with neatlogic-itsm to support modification of configuration items in the process, with naetlogic-pbc to support automatic push of data to the People's Bank of China. neatlogic-cmdb adopts the design concept of "everything is CI", and supports the direct conversion of external data into configuration items for internal consumption of cmdb, such as user information, organizational structure information,
+neatlogic-cmdb is a configuration management module, with neatlogic-autoexec can realize automatic discovery and collection, with neatlogic-itsm to support modification of configuration items in the process, with neatlogic-pbc to support automatic push of data to the People's Bank of China. neatlogic-cmdb adopts the design concept of "everything is CI", and supports the direct conversion of external data into configuration items for internal consumption of cmdb, such as user information, organizational structure information,